Noisy Computing of the Threshold Function: Main Results

-for any input instance $\bx$. \end{thm} We prove Theorem~\ref{thm:threshold_achievability} in Section~\ref{sec:proof-upper} by proposing a variable-length algorithm for computing the threshold-$k$ function. \begin{cor}[Tight bounds for \orn and \andn functions] It is both sufficient and necessary to use $ (1 \pm o(1)) \frac{n\log \frac{1}{\delta}}{D_{\mathsf{KL}}(p \| 1-p)} $ noisy queries in expectation to compute the \orn and $\mathsf{AND}$ functions of $n$ Boolean variables with worst-case error probability $\delta$. \end{cor} Corollary~\ref{cor:OR-AND} follows by the fact that \orn and \andn functions can be viewed as special cases of the threshold-$k$ function with $k=1$. \begin{cor}[Tight bounds for \emph{fixed-length} algorithms] Suppose $k=o(n)$, $\delta=o(1)$ and $\delta\ge n^{-1+\eps}$ for some positive constant $\eps$.
-For any fixed-length algorithms, it is both necessary and sufficient to use $ (1\pm o(1))\frac{n\log\frac{k}{\delta}}{\DKL} $ queries to compute the $\widehat{\sfth}_k$ function with worst-case error probability $\delta$. \end{cor} The lower bound in Corollary~\ref{cor:fixed-length} follows readily from Theorem~\ref{thm:thk-conv} since fixed-length algorithms can be viewed as a special case of variable-length algorithms.
-The upper bound in Corollary~\ref{cor:fixed-length} is shown by providing a fixed-length version of the proposed algorithm.
-We present the construction of the fixed-length algorithm at the end of Section~\ref{sec:proof-upper}.
+\begin{corollary}[Tight bounds for \orn and \andn functions] It is both sufficient and necessary to use $ (1 \pm o(1)) \frac{n\log \frac{1}{\delta}}{D_{\mathsf{KL}}(p \| 1-p)} $ noisy queries in expectation to compute the \orn and $\mathsf{AND}$ functions of $n$ Boolean variables with worst-case error probability $\delta$. \end{corollary} Corollary~\ref{cor:OR-AND} follows by the fact that \orn and \andn functions can be viewed as special cases of the $\sfth_k$ function with $k=1$ and $k=n$ respectively.
+It recovers the tight bounds for the \orn and $\mathsf{AND}$ functions found by~\cite{zhu2023ormax}. \begin{corollary}[Fixed-length algorithms] Suppose $\delta=o(1)$ and $\delta\ge n^{-1+\eps}$ for some arbitrarily small positive constant $\eps$.
+Then for any $k\le n/2$, there exists a fixed-length algorithm that computes the $\sfth_k$ function with error probability at most $\delta$.
+Moreover, the algorithm uses at most $(1+o(1))\frac{n\log\frac{k}{\delta}}{D_\mathsf{KL}(p\|1-p)}$ queries. \end{corollary} We prove Corollary~\ref{cor:fixed-length} in Appendix~\ref{appd:proof-ach} by constructing a fixed-length version of the proposed algorithm.